tuyenta/TechAssertment/Researcher/002/problem_description.md

 ➡️  ➡️ How?

-For this assessment, we provide a dataset containing the trading profiles of 4 FX traders (named “Traders”).
+For this assessment, we provide a dataset containing the trading profiles of 4 FX traders ([test.xlsx](http://data/test.xlsx)).
 This database is an excel file.
 The first column is the transaction number, the second column is the trading volume in USD, the third column is the trading price for the currency pair, the fourth column is the market price, the sixth column is the PL (profit/loss)

 The next three columns are transaction time, transaction date, and Validation time.
-The last column specifies whether the transaction is Regular (equal to 0) or Anomaly (equal to 1).
+The last column specifies whether the trade is Regular (equal to 0) or Anomaly (equal to 1).

 ## Technical specifications